BushraAbukarn/BI-Analytics-Projects---TripleTen/SuperStore-Consult-June-2025/README.md

   - Ranked sub-categories by total profit.

 - **Data Visualization**
   -  Exported the cleaned and aggregated data from SQL into **Power BI**.
- - Created interactive dashboards and visual summaries to explore key business metrics, including:
+  - Created interactive dashboards and visual summaries to explore key business metrics.
-   - Sales and profit trends over time and by season
-   - Performance comparison across regions, states, and customer segments
-   - Product category and sub-category profitability
-   - Shipping mode usage and delivery performance
   - Used a variety of charts (bar charts, line graphs, heat maps, and pie charts) to highlight patterns and support decision-making.

 ---

 ## 🔍 Key Findings
--	Between 2019 and 2022, the Superstore generated $2.29 million in revenue but only $283.35 thousand in profit, highlighting a significant gap between sales and profitability, particularly during peak sales periods.
+-	Between 2019 and 2022, the Superstore generated **$2.29 million** in revenue but only **$283.35 thousand** in profit, highlighting a significant gap between sales and profitability, particularly during peak sales periods.
 While sales show a consistent upward trend, the relatively slow growth in profits might be concerning.
--	The majority of the customers preferred Standard Class shipping, suggesting that they prioritize cost saving over expedited delivery.
+-	The majority of the customers preferred **Standard Class** shipping, suggesting that they prioritize cost saving over expedited delivery.
--	Out of the three categories, Technology and Office Supplies bring the most profits.
-Furnitures bring lower compared to the other two categories.
+-	Out of the three categories, **Technology and Office Supplies** bring the most profits. **Furnitures** bring lower compared to the other two categories.
--	Among the segments, Consumers bring the highest profit, followed by Corporate, with Home Office contributing the least.
+-	Among the segments, **Consumers** bring the highest profit, followed by **Corporate**, with **Home Office** contributing the least.
--	Over the four-year period, the Fall season was the most profitable season among the rest, indicating that Back-to-school, and Black Friday events have a significant influence on the profit.
+-	Over the four-year period, the **Fall** season was the most profitable season among the rest, indicating that Back-to-school, and Black Friday events have a significant influence on the profit.
--	The West region generates the highest sales, followed by the East.
-In the Eastern region, New York leads as the top sales-contributing state.
-Besides, the difference in sales between the West Region and the South Region is notable.
+-	The **West** region generates the highest sales, followed by the **East**.
+In the Eastern region, **New York** leads as the top sales-contributing state.
+Besides, the difference in sales between the **West Region** and the **South Region** is notable.
--	Among the 17 sub-categories, Copiers, Phones, and Accessories generate the highest profits.
-Despite strong sales, Tables incur a $18,000 loss.
+-	Among the 17 sub-categories, **Copiers, Phones, and Accessories** generate the highest profits.
+Despite strong sales, **Tables** incur a $18,000 loss.
--	The combined profit from the Canon image Class 2200 Advanced Copier and the Fellowes PB500 Electric Punch Plastic Comb Binding Machine accounts for more than 10% of the total profit.
+-	The combined profit from the **Canon Image Class 2200 Advanced Copier** and the **Fellowes PB500 Electric Punch Plastic Comb Binding Machine** accounts for more than 10% of the total profit.
--	The Cubify CubeX 3D Printer Double Head Print, Lexmark MX611dhe Monochrome Laser Printer, and Cubify CubeX 3D Printer Triple Head Print show significantly high losses, indicating issues within the Machines sub-category.
+-	The **Cubify CubeX 3D Printer Double Head Print, Lexmark MX611dhe Monochrome Laser Printer, and Cubify CubeX 3D Printer** Triple Head Print show significantly high losses, indicating issues within the Machines sub-category.

 ---

 ## 💡 Recommendations

-1. Focus on Profitability: Superstore should prioritize improving profitability by implementing cost control measures and reevaluating its pricing strategy for Tables and Machines.
+1. **Focus on Profitability:** Superstore should prioritize improving profitability by implementing cost control measures and reevaluating its pricing strategy for Tables and Machines.
 While these categories experience high sales, their profit margins are either low or negative.

-2. Customer Feedback for Improvement: Despite robust sales in the Machines sub-category, profitability remains significantly low.
+2. **Customer Feedback for Improvement:** Despite robust sales in the Machines sub-category, profitability remains significantly low.
 Collecting customer feedback on these products will help identify areas for enhancement, allowing the business to make informed decisions for future improvements.

-3. Streamline Product Offerings: To boost production efficiency, Superstore should consider eliminating underperforming products such as Labels, Fasteners, and Supplies, which currently exhibit below-average sales and profits.
+3. **Streamline Product Offerings:** To boost production efficiency, Superstore should consider eliminating underperforming products such as Labels, Fasteners, and Supplies, which currently exhibit below-average sales and profits.

-4. Seasonal Promotions: Superstore should implement attractive seasonal discounts for key occasions, including Spring Break, Christmas, and Summer Vacation.
+4. **Seasonal Promotions:** Superstore should implement attractive seasonal discounts for key occasions, including Spring Break, Christmas, and Summer Vacation.
 These seasons typically experience lower profits compared to Fall, and targeted promotions can help draw in more customers.

 ---